ridinCLIgun

 Catch before you crash

-Person walking confidently along a guarded path
+Persons walking confidently along a guarded path

 Stay in control